Azure/azure-signalr-bench/README.md

 ```

 If you have a Azure SignalR Service connection string, but does not want to setup the app server, you can specify connection string instead.
 The benchmark will launch an internal app server for you.
 It is recommended for serious performance test.

-If you want to setup your own app server for this benchmark, please use [built-in app server](https://github.com/Azure/azure-signalr-bench/tree/master/SignalRServiceBenchmarkPlugin/utils/AppServer) as a reference because the benchmark tool requires a predefined Hub.

 Use internal app server, please specify `connectionString` instead.
 ```yaml